hashicorp/terraform-provider-tfe/website/docs/r/no_code_module.html.markdown

 - `name` - (Required) Name of the variable set.
 - `organization` - (Optional) Name of the organization.
 If omitted, organization must be defined in the provider config.
-- `module` - (Required) The ID of the registry module to associate with the no code module.
+- `registry_module` - (Required) The ID of the registry module to associate with the no code module.
 - `enabled` - (Required) Whether or not no-code module is enabled for the associated registry module
 - `version_pin` - (Optional) The version of the module to pin to.
 - `variable_options` - (Optional) A list of variable options to associate with the no code module.